camelinaction/camelinaction2/chapter14/webservice-karaf/README.md

 ### 14.2.2 - Hooking web service auth into JAAS backend

-First start Apache Karaf such as using the following command:
+To run this example in Apache Karaf 4.1.2 or better, start Karaf with:

-    bin/karaf
+    bin/karaf        (Unix)
+    bin/karaf.bat    (Windows)

 Then install Camel and CXF WS Security support in Karaf: